rosicrucianom/rosicrucianom.github.io/omyeowamsom.md

 # V. M. Om Yeo Wams Om

-_"There is no contradiction possible between the Masters of AWAKENED consciousness.
+_There is no contradiction possible between the Masters of AWAKENED consciousness.
-They ARE THE TRUTH."_
+They ARE THE TRUTH._

 ![Master with kondor](/assets/img/master_with_kondor_snow.jpg)